 Get away from the Las Vegas strip and go on a full-day guided bus tour to the west or south rim of the Grand Canyon.

-You’ll see lots of sights along the way, including the Hoover Dam, the Bypass Bridge, Lake Mead, the big horn sheep habitat, Black Canyon, the 900 year old Joshua Tree Forest, and the Grand Canyon.
+You’ll see a ton of sights along the way, including the Hoover Dam, the Bypass Bridge, Lake Mead, the bighorn sheep habitat, Black Canyon, and the 900-year-old Joshua Tree Forest, as well as the awe-inspiring Grand Canyon!

-You’ll get a chance to explore the rustic wilderness of the area and walk along the rim to check out the views and take pictures at your leisure once you arrive.
+You’ll get a chance to explore the rustic wilderness of the area and walk along the rim, drink in the epic views and get that perfect panoramic snapshot.

 Getting in: Guided Grand Canyon tour tickets are available when you build your own Las Vegas attractions pass.